apache/incubator-devlake-website/docs/Configuration/AzureDevOps.md

 Click on "Collect Data" to start collecting data for the whole project.
 You can check the status in the Status tab on the same page.
 ![collect-data](images/collect-data.png)

-### Additional Settings (Optional)

-The additional settings are RefDiff options:
-- Tags Limit: the number of tags to compare.
-- Tags Pattern: Only tags that match the given regex are taken into account.

 ## Troubleshooting